dockhero/documentation/README.md

 Dockhero comes with a few features which help your microservice fit comfortably into Heroku ecosystem:

-* **The logs are streamed into Heroku logs.** If for some reason you want to run apache or nginx as a microservice, you'll find  access.log \/ error.log among your Heroku logs;
+* **The logs are streamed into Heroku logs.** If for some reason you want to run apache or nginx as a microservice, you'll find access.log and error.log entries among your Heroku logs.
 * **Heroku environment variables are available in dockhero-compose.yml. **This way you store the configuration of your microservice "the Heroku way" and don't commit your secrets into git.
 * **Monitoring and Alerts. **You'll be notified if your app consumes more than 90% of available memory or disk space.
 You can enable Newrelic integration to get detailed resource usage history.
 * **CDN and SSL termination. **This is especially useful when you consume the microservice directly from the front-end